Read the URL. Check the source.

 5 minutes.
 One bus ride.
 One boring class.
 One can't-sleep-Sunday-night.

 No. Zero monitoring.
 Zero tracking.
-This is a life skills simulator.
-Teens play independently.
+This is a life skills simulator teens play themselves.
 Parents get a weekly progress report — not surveillance.

 The first episode starts with a DM from a "friend" sending a suspicious link.
 94% of beta testers finished it.

-Online safety (spotting phishing, scam awareness, digital citizenship), financial literacy (FOMO spending, budgeting, handling debt), social skills (peer pressure, group dynamics, conflict resolution), self-awareness (social media comparison, phone boundaries, self-worth), and critical thinking — all through interactive choose-your-own-adventure scenarios, not lectures.
+Online safety (spotting phishing, scam awareness, digital citizenship), financial literacy (FOMO spending, budgeting, handling debt), social skills (peer pressure, group dynamics, conflict resolution), self-awareness (social media comparison, phone boundaries, self-worth), and critical thinking — all through interactive scenarios and endless Puzzle Rush skill sprints, not lectures.

 Most apps quiz you or lecture you.
 LifeQuest is an interactive story game — a life simulator where every choice has consequences.
 You experience realistic scenarios teens actually face: scam DMs, social media pressure, money decisions, friendship drama.
 No right answers, no scores.
 Just your choices and what happens next.